VinceLai1026/CS122_Final_Project/README.md

 # CS122 Final Project

-# Project Title
+## Project Title
-Weather Insight
+**Weather Insight**

 ## Authors
 - [VinceLai1026](https://github.com/VinceLai1026)
 - [het8802](https://github.com/het8802)

 ## Project Description
-This project will create a Python interface that allows users to explore real-time weather data.
-It will gather weather data from the internet, store it, analyze it, and visualize trends.
-The interface will have buttons, drop-downs, and multiple screens.
-The project aims to make weather analysis easy and insightful.
-It will be built using Flask.
+This project creates a web-based Python application using Flask to allow users to explore real-time weather data.
+Users can input a city and state, fetch current weather conditions from the OpenWeatherMap API, view results directly in the browser, and save the data as a CSV file for later analysis.
+The interface uses HTML and CSS for styling, and the backend fetches and organizes data automatically.
+This project makes weather analysis easy, accessible, and visually clear.

 ## Project Outline/Plan
 - Set up GitHub and assign roles
-- Build GUI (Flask)
+- Build GUI (Flask with HTML/CSS)
-- Fetch data from web
+- Fetch data from OpenWeatherMap API
-- Store and clean the data
+- Store data as CSV file
-- Analyze trends
+- Analyze trends using NumPy and Matplotlib
 - Visualize results
 - Present final product

 ## Interface Plan
-We will build a 2-screen GUI using Tkinter with at least 4 widgets: a drop-down to choose city, a button to fetch data, a checkbox for selecting temperature or humidity, and a graph output.
+We built a web interface using Flask with two main user interactions:
+1. A form where the user enters a city and state (abbreviation)
+2. A result display showing the current temperature and humidity, plus an option to download the CSV

+The design uses a modern HTML/CSS layout for clarity and ease of use.

 ## Data Collection and Storage Plan (written by Vince Lai)
-I will use a weather API or scrape data from a free weather site.
-The data will be stored in CSV files organized by city and date.
+We use the OpenWeatherMap API to fetch real-time weather data.
+The application retrieves the temperature (in °F) and humidity, then saves the data in a CSV file named after the city and state (e.g., `San_Jose_CA_weather.csv`).
+Each fetch call generates fresh data and overwrites the previous CSV for that city/state.

 ## Data Analysis and Visualization Plan (written by Het Tikawala)
-I will use NumPy and Matplotlib to calculate averages, detect anomalies, and plot graphs showing temperature changes over time.
+We use NumPy and Matplotlib to process the stored CSV data.
+The analysis includes calculating averages and detecting anomalies.
+The results are visualized as plots showing weather trends over time.

 ## Technologies Used
 - Python
+- Flask
-- Tkinter
+- HTML / CSS
 - NumPy
 - Matplotlib
 - Requests (for API calls)